This post is an update of a previous one and dedicated to photo nerds all over the world.

-My favourite camera for most situations is the digital reflex camera (DSLR) Canon EOS D 600.
-DSLRs used to be very expensive, but today they are not much more than many digital cameras or smartphones.
+My favourite camera for most situations is the digital reflex camera (DSLR) Canon EOS Rebel T6s (EOS 760D).
+DSLRs used to be very expensive, but today they don’t cost much more than many digital cameras or smartphones.

-The EOS 600 D (recent model: EOS 700 D) is located above the beginners’ models (EOS 1000 D and their successors) and is therefore perfect for advanced beginners as well as for middle class standards.
-Of course there are similar models by other companies (Nikon D 7100, Sony Alpha 57, Pentax K-S2; but I’m sticking to my Canon).
+The Rebel T6s (EOS 760 D) (it’s the most recent of the series) is located above the beginners’ models (EOS 1000 D and their successors) and is therefore perfect for advanced beginners as well as for middle-class standards.
+Of course, there are similar models by other companies (Nikon D 7100, Sony Alpha 57, Pentax K-S2; but I’m sticking to my Canon).

 The big advantage of digital reflex cameras: You are able to choose settings exactly as you wish and change objective lenses.
 The great optical viewfinder allows best picture quality also in bright sunlight.

 One disadvantage: You always have to carry the ‘heavy chunk’.
 If you already know, you will be too lazy, you should choose smaller and lighter cameras.
 I can definitely recommend digital reflex cameras.
-If you think about buying on, there are countless forums and recommendations on the internet.
-Going to a specialised dealer may also be a good choice, if you get good advice.
-Big advantage: You can actually touch and try it.
+If you think about buying one, there are countless forums and recommendations on the internet.
+Going to a specialised dealer may also be a good choice if you can expect good advice.
+A big advantage: You can actually touch and try it.
 Sometimes, with a bit of luck, they can also offer good prices.

-Regarding different lenses: Of course you can stick to a single lens and also get some great pictures.
+Regarding different lenses: Of course, you can stick to a single lens and also get some great pictures.
 But you will miss one of the greatest advantages of reflex cameras.
-I have got a zoom lens and a prime lens next to my standard lens from Tamron; they weren’t too expensive and I love them!
+I have got a zoom lens (Tamron AF 70-300mm) and a wide angle lens (Canon EF-S 10-18mm) next to my standard lens (Tamron SP AF 17-50mm); they weren’t too expensive and I love them!
 There are many situations when I’m really happy to be able to use special lenses (if I have them with me then).

 Settings and equipment

-Of course you have to spend some time to really make the best of all possibilities and equipment is also not the cheapest.
-In low light you can set exposition time manually and use flashlight only if you really need it.
+Of course, you have to spend some time to really make the best of all possibilities and equipment is also not the cheapest.
+In low light, you can set exposition time manually and use a flashlight only if you really need it.
 A further plus factor is speed: You can take many pictures with good quality successively.

 Below are some example pictures, showing you advantages of a digital reflex camera.
 I’m not pretending, those pictures are not possible with other cameras, but at least it’s not so easy.